 The EIU Writes blog (http://eiuwrites.blogspot.com/) is a site for discussion about writing sponsored by the Writing Center and the Writing Across the Curriculum program at Eastern Illinois University.

 We hope you find the information and discussion on the blog entertaining and illuminating, and we look forward to your comments and the conversation.

 A Writing Fellow is a veteran writing consultant (tutor) assigned to a specific course and its professor for a given semester.
 The fellow acts as an ally for student writers by providing individualized feedback on drafts of papers they compose for this class.

-Faculty who would like more information about this program should contact the WAC Director (Terri Fredrick during Spring 2014) after reading through the information on the application form (pdf).
-Applications for Fall 2014 are due Friday, March 28, 2014.
+Faculty who would like more information about this program should contact the WAC Director after reading through the information on the application form (pdf).
+Applications for a Spring Writing Fellow are due December 1.

 Past WAC Workshops